 The results showed strong neuroprotection of any neurons associated with Parkinson’s disease.
 It also suggested the possibility of eventual treatment, support, recovery, and even reducing its overall risk.

 Use of the herb also showed improvement in Parkinson’s symptoms.
-Though lots more research needs to be undertaken before considering he shou wu a cure, it does open the door to hopeful ideas.
+Lots more research, though needs to be undertaken before considering he shou wu a remedy.
+However, it does open the door to hopeful ideas.

-Good for the heart, good for the brain, and even good against stroke—these are all things that can be attributed to he shou wu.
+Good for the heart, brain, and even against stroke are all things that can be attributed to he shou wu.

 Studies have a lot to show and support on the subject, too.
 A 2014 trial found that he shou wu could block damage from happening in the brain due to stroke.
 This is most likely due to its antioxidants.

 Like Parkinson’s, though, lots more research will be needed before calling, using, or even considering the herb a stroke treatment.